nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 Problems and (false) solutions
 --------------------------------

-To summarize the previous section, the interface provided by PHP suffers from the following defects:
+To summarize the previous section, the interface provided by PHP suffers from the following limitations:

 1. `$ _REQUEST`:
   1. mixing different sources contexts, should never be used.